 Direct drive systems have fewer replaceable wear parts and are more powerful than other systems.
 They’re safer than mechanical systems because there are no belt or chain pinch points and no stored energy when hydraulic pressure is not properly relieved.
 Virnig brooms utilize direct drive systems.
 These use fewer moving parts, which means less wear and tear and a longer lifespan.

 Pressure relief valves protect the motor and the loader’s hydraulic system from pressure spikes.
 When the broom hits an object, the relief valves open and relieve pressure.
 This prevents seals or other internal components from damage due to excessive pressure.
 Virnig brooms come standard with relief valves for protection against pressure spikes.

-The motor is the most expensive component on a broom, so it’s important to find out where it’s made and how it’s protected.
-Motors made in the USA will provide maximum reliability and longevity.
-A guard is an often overlooked, but important, feature.
+The motor is the most expensive component on a broom, so it’s important to find out how it’s protected.
+Our high quality motors will provide maximum reliability and longevity.
+A guard is an often overlooked, but important an feature.

 Wafers will eventually need to be replaced, so ease of access and replacement cost are important to consider.
 Check the cost of replacement wafer kits before buying, and ask about how to replace them.
 Some may not be easily accessible and will take a great deal of time to replace.

 On Virnig brooms, bristles can be replaced quickly and easily without disconnecting the hydraulics.
 To remove the bristle core, simply unbolt and remove the hydraulic motor assembly, then unbolt and remove the shaft assembly and bearing to free the bristle core from the brush head.